powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###   v4.3.01 Removed code from View Playlist that wasn't needed since v3.3.00
+          It would cause a bug if any of the file extensions contained at least one capital letter.

 ###   v4.3.00 New: Intermission screen with next video up for play and countdown timer for Autoplay and Play Directory.